Assassination of William McKinley: Plans and arrivals

 McKinley gave a short speech at his second inauguration on March 4, 1901.
 Having long been an advocate of protective tariffs, and believing the Dingley Tariff, passed during his first year in office, had helped the nation reach prosperity, McKinley planned to negotiate reciprocal trade agreements with other countries.
-This would open foreign markets to United States manufacturers that had dominated the domestic market thanks to the tariff, and who sought to expand.
+This would open foreign markets to American manufacturers that had dominated the domestic market thanks to the tariff, and who sought to expand.
 During a long trip planned for the months after his inauguration, he intended to make major speeches promoting this plan, culminating in a visit and address at the Pan-American Exposition in Buffalo on June 13.

 McKinley, his wife Ida, and their official party left Washington on April 29 for a tour of the nation by train, scheduled to conclude in Buffalo for a speech on what had been designated as "President's Day".
-He met with rapturous receptions in the Far West, where many had never seen a president.
+He met with rapturous receptions in the Far West, where many had never before seen a president.
 In California, the first lady became seriously ill, and for a time was thought to be dying.
 She recovered in San Francisco, but her husband canceled the remainder of the tour and the McKinleys returned to Washington.
 The speech at the Exposition was postponed until September 5, after McKinley spent some weeks in Washington and two months in Canton.
 He used his time in his Ohio home working on the Buffalo speech and in supervising improvements to his house.
 He intended to remain based in Canton until October.

 Czolgosz had lived on his parents' farm near Cleveland beginning in 1898, working little – he may have suffered a nervous breakdown.
 He is known to have attended a speech by anarchist Emma Goldman in May 1901 in Cleveland: he approached her before the speech and asked her to recommend books on anarchism; she obliged.
 The talk, in which Goldman did not advocate violence but expressed understanding for those driven to it, was a great influence on Czolgosz; he later stated that her words burned in his head.
 He came to see her at her Chicago home in July as she was about to depart on a trip to Buffalo to see the fair, and the two anarchists rode together to the train station.
 Goldman expressed concern to another radical that Czolgosz (who was using the alias Fred Nieman) was following her around; soon after, he apparently departed Chicago.
 William Arntz, a worker at a park in Canton, stated that he had seen a man resembling Czolgosz in mid-1901, when the president was staying at home and sometimes visiting the park.
 The man was wearing two guns, and when Arntz reminded him that firearms were not permitted outside the park's shooting range, responded dismissively.
 Arntz sought the police, but the man was never found.